Categories

 The investigation unspools into an increasingly opaque and unsatisfying satanic conspiracy.
 Its third act twist is so coincidental and contrived it makes Incendies‘ last half hour look tame.
 And it’s all presented in a slow, obtuse, quasi-coherent storytelling mode that I’m sure Perkins intends to be dreamlike but just seems ChatGPT-generated.
 Not helping matters is Monroe’s bizarre performance and line delivery, robotic and meek in a way that conveys as neurodivergent, or perhaps as a pull-string doll.

-All in all, Longlegs registers as a major miss for me.
+All in all, Longlegs is a major miss for me.
 It’s got enough creepy mood to leave an impression if that’s all you’re here for.
 But it falls apart more and more as the runtime progresses and the story spins to nonsense oblivion.

 Is It Good?